UIUC-iSchool-DataViz/fall2021-acg-acu/week07/index.md

 # Time Series and Maps

-This week we return to bqplot a bit, where we will look at time series data and maps.
+This week we dig deeper into maps and geospatial visualizations.

 ## References and Reading List